KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/05-Visualize-data-introduction.md

 teaching: 20
 exercises: 20
 questions:
-- "How to visualise my data?"
+- "How to visualise my data with base plotting?"

 objectives:
-- "Create output graphs with basic plotting"
+- "Create various output graphs with basic function "
 keypoints:
-- ""
-- ""
-- ""
+- "Customize your graphs to make them more visually appealling. "

 ---

 ## Basic Grahics
-1. Basic X-Y plotting
 ### We will start with some basic plotting using the base function `plot()`

 ### Load a data frame into R